FannySB/Lexum-Link_Prediction/README.md

 > Technical report in french explaining the model (made in march 2019)

 LEXUM EN.pdf
-> Internship offer contains a the ultimate goal of the project
+> Internship offer contains the ultimate goal of the project

 ICAIL 2019 - Lexum.pdf
 > Paper submit by Lexum to International Conference on Artificial Intelligence and Law (ICAIL)